lexicHQ/docs/third-party-integrations.md

 :::warning Note

-Freshdesk requires minimally a paid account for the integration to work.
+Freshdesk requires a paid account for the integration to work.

 :::